 The funded hours are free but you pay for the special extras that we provide at Young Friends like highly trained staff, plant based meals, Nature Kindergarten experiences, washable nappies and wipes etc.

 If you reach back to your own childhood or watch your children play now, what holds the most fascination?
-Cardboard boxes and gravel?
-Digging in dirt; sand and water play; boxes and containers; shells, pebbles and rocks; leaves, cones and conkers; building blocks, rope and string, fabric and scarves for den making?
+Cardboard boxes, digging in dirt, sand and water play, shells, pebbles and rocks, leaves, cones and conkers, building blocks, rope and string, fabric and scarves for den making?
 These all have one thing in common; they do not have a fixed purpose in the play context, they are open-ended, they are things that children are free to move around, combine and take apart.
 They are loose parts.

 It does not mean free for all.
 It means a carefully set up environment tailored to the interests and development levels of the children attending.
 This allows children to flow freely whilst supported and interests extended by their key adults.